Boris III of Bulgaria: Early life

 Boris was born on 30 January 1894 in Sofia to Ferdinand I, Prince of Bulgaria, and his wife Princess Marie Louise of Bourbon-Parma.

-In February 1896, his father paved the way for the reconciliation of Bulgaria and Russia with the conversion of the infant Prince Boris from Roman Catholicism to Eastern Orthodox Christianity, a move that earned Ferdinand the frustration of his wife, the animosity of his Catholic Austrian relatives (particularly his uncle Franz Joseph I of Austria) and excommunication from the Catholic Church.
-In order to remedy this difficult situation, Ferdinand christened all his remaining children as Catholics.
-Nicholas II of Russia stood as godfather to Boris and met the young boy during Ferdinand's official visit to Saint Petersburg in July 1898.
+In February 1896, his father paved the way for the reconciliation of Bulgaria and Russia with the conversion of the infant Prince Boris from Catholicism to Eastern Orthodoxy, a move that earned Ferdinand the frustration of his wife, the animosity of his Catholic Austrian relatives (particularly his uncle Franz Joseph I of Austria) and excommunication by Pope Leo XIII.
+In order to remedy this difficult situation, Ferdinand had his subsequent children baptised in the Catholic Church.
+Nicholas II of Russia stood as godfather to Boris and later met the young boy during Ferdinand's official visit to Saint Petersburg in July 1898.

-He received his initial education in the so-called Palace Secondary School, which Ferdinand had created in 1908 solely for his sons.
+He received his initial education in the so-called Palace Secondary School, which Ferdinand had founded in 1908 solely for his sons.
 Later, Boris graduated from the Military School in Sofia, then took part in the Balkan Wars.
 During the First World War, he served as liaison officer of the General Staff of the Bulgarian Army on the Macedonian front.
 In 1916, he was promoted to colonel and attached again as liaison officer to Army Group Mackensen and the Bulgarian Third Army for the operations against Romania.
 Boris worked hard to smooth the sometimes difficult relations between Field Marshal Mackensen and Lieutenant General Stefan Toshev, the commander of the Third Army.
 Through his courage and personal example, he earned the respect of the troops and the senior Bulgarian and German commanders, even that of the Generalquartiermeister of the German Army, Erich Ludendorff, who preferred dealing personally with Boris and described him as excellently trained, a thoroughly soldierly person and mature beyond his years.
 In 1918, Boris was made a major general.